Market Review: Completed

 The Reliability Panel’s 2021 Annual Market Performance Review (AMPR) provides observations and commentary on the reliability, security, and safety performance of the power system over the period from 1 July 2020 to 30 June 2021.
-The market update providing initial insights and analysis has been published in December 2021.
+The final report was published in April 2022.

 The annual review is becoming increasingly relevant as the power system faces a period of rapid transition, with the impacts of this transition already becoming apparent.

 The report compiles information collected from a number of sources including the Australian Energy Market Operator, the Australian Energy Regulator, and market participants.